 A claim filed by Arabi Group Holding Company K.S.C.
 (Public) against Dhaman and other parties for a cancellation of Capital Markets Authority's decision issued on 18 March 2021 related to the shares of Dhaman, which includes a summary part for stay of execution and a request for the delegation of an expert to investigate allegations of forgery of Shareholders' register of Dhaman, which states that the Kuwait Investment Authority had subscribed on behalf of the nationals.
 The claim was dismissed on 26 September 2021 and Arabi Group Holding Company K.S.C.
 (Public) filed an appeal against the judgment.
-The hearing was adjourned until 16 May 2023.
+On 13 June 2023, a judgment of rejection was issued, and Arabi Group Holding Company K.S.C.
+(Public) filed an appeal by cassation against the judgment.